Torment123/SLIM_code/README.md

 The instructions is based on the repo of the fastgan paper [FastGAN](https://github.com/odegeasslbc/FastGAN-pytorch), please also refer to their instructions

+The file with the SLIM module definition is at models.py, the function name is 'InceptionBlock'

 **0.Data**

 The few-shot learning datasets used in the paper can be found at <https://drive.google.com/file/d/1aAJCZbXNHyraJ6Mi13dSbe7pTyfPXha0/view>